Founder/Critical Care Paramedic

 As the mother of an autistic son, autism is a topic close to Ashley’s heart.
 Ashley works hard to support autism awareness, raising funds for charities such as the Autism Research Institute.

-Business & Clinical Assistant/Field Operative/Clinical technician
+Business & Clinical Associate/Field Operative/Clinical Technician

 EMT-P, A.A.S.
 Electronic Media Communications